Parental guidance flyers on ‘Helping Children Learn’ and ‘About the English Education System’ are now available in 22 languages including Ukrainian.

 These projects offer strengthened support to victims of crime who speak English as a second or additional language (ESL).

-Harrow Law Centre provides a free and independent legal advice service to people who live or work in the London Borough of Harrow.
-They have a specialism in several areas of law including Housing, Asylum, Children and Young People, and EU Social Welfare.
-For its project with The Bell Foundation, Harrow Law Centre has partnered with The Law Centres Network.
-The Law Centres Network is the membership organisation and the national voice, representing Law Centres across the country.
+Harrow Law Centre (HLC) provides a free and independent legal advice service to people who live or work in the London Borough of Harrow.
+They have a specialism in several areas of law including Housing, Asylum, Children and Young People, and EU Social Welfare, and have been delivering this project since 2019.

 Greater Manchester Law Centre (GMLC) provides access to free and independent legal advice and representation for people who could not otherwise afford it, and campaigns for social justice, including the restoration of legal aid.
 GMLC joined the project in 2021, building on the learning of HLC’s work.